PintaProject/Pinta/readme.md

 First, install the required GTK-related dependencies:
 - Install MinGW64 via [MSYS2](https://www.msys2.org)
-- From the MinGW64 terminal, run `pacman -S mingw-w64-x86_64-libadwaita` to install `libadwaita`.
+- From the MinGW64 terminal, run `pacman -S mingw-w64-x86_64-libadwaita mingw-w64-x86_64-webp-pixbuf-loader`.

 Pinta can then be built by opening `Pinta.sln` in [Visual Studio](https://visualstudio.microsoft.com/).
 Ensure that .NET 8 is installed via the Visual Studio installer.